Société de l'assurance automobile du Québec

 Policy on Privacy

-This policy explains our practices with regard to the treatment of your personal information when you contact us by phone, by mail, and in our various services outlets, as well as when you use Société de l’assurance automobile du Québec (SAAQ) websites, including SAAQclic online services and certain online services outside SAAQclic.
+The policy on privacy explains our practices with regard to the treatment of your personal information when you contact us by phone or by mail and at our various services outlets, as well as when you use our websites, including SAAQclic services and other online services.

-- Informational website: This site contains information regarding customer services involving driver’s licences, vehicle registration, traffic accidents and the transportation of goods and passengers.
-It also features certain online services outside SAAQclic (e.g. filing a claim for compensation, requesting a copy of a compensation file, changing an address, applying for an accessible parking permit, etc.).
+• Informational website: This site contains information regarding services involving driver licensing, vehicle registration, automobile accidents and the transportation of goods and passengers.
+It also features certain online services besides those on SAAQclic (filing a claim for compensation, requesting a copy of a compensation file, changing an address, applying for an accessible parking permit, etc.).

-- SAAQclic services: The SAAQclic websites feature many online services regarding driver’s licences, vehicle registration, vehicles, driving records, state of health, etc.
+• SAAQclic services: These services include many online services regarding driver licensing, vehicle registration, vehicles, driving records, state of health, etc.

-These websites must be used in compliance with the applicable laws, netiquette and the SAAQclic conditions of use .
+These websites must be used in compliance with the applicable laws, netiquette and the conditions of use for SAAQclic as well as the terms of use for the Government Authentication Service, which gives you access to our online services through its identity verification process.
 We invite you to read these documents carefully before browsing.

 When you use these sites, you acknowledge that you have read, understood and accepted the following terms of use and limits of liability.

-If you have questions or comments regarding this policy, you can contact us at any time by secure email .
+If you have questions or comments regarding this policy, you can contact us using any one of the ways provided on the To Reach Us page.

 Protection of your personal information

-To find out more about our governance practices with regard to personal information, read the document Politique sur l’accès aux documents de la Société et sur la protection des renseignements personnels (in French only).
+To find out more about our governance practices with regard to personal information, you can read the document Politique sur l’accès aux documents de la Société et sur la protection des renseignements personnels (PDF, 283.1 KB) (in French only).

-We gather your personal information when you contact us by phone, by mail or in one of our service outlets, or when you use our websites, including SAAQclic online services.
-We can also gather your personal information from third parties in situations set out in the Act respecting Access to documents held by public bodies and the Protection of personal information (CQLR, chapter A-2.1).
+We collect your personal information when you contact us by phone or by mail or at one of our service outlets, or when you use our websites, including SAAQclic and our other online services.
+We can also collect your personal information from third parties in situations set out in the Act respecting Access to documents held by public bodies and the Protection of personal information (CQLR, chapter A-2.1).

-We only gather information that is necessary for us to exercise our powers and apply the laws we administer, including:
+We only collect information that is necessary for us to exercise our powers and apply the laws we administer, including:

 This information allows us to:

-- provide services and manage various programs regarding driver’s licences, vehicle registration, safety standards for road vehicles, traffic accidents involving automobiles, and monitoring and control over road transportation of goods and passengers (roadside inspections and facility audits)
+• provide services and manage various programs regarding driver licensing, vehicle registration, safety standards for road vehicles, traffic accidents involving automobiles, and monitoring and control over road transportation of goods and passengers (roadside inspections and facility audits)

-- ensure the continued efficiency and quality of our business practices
+• ensure the continued efficiency and quality of our service delivery

-- understand customer and candidate experience so that we can make these experiences positive
+• understand client and candidate experience so that we can make these experiences positive

-Consequently, failing to provide this information may lead to delayed services or an inability to deliver the service.
+Consequently, failing to provide this information may lead to processing delays and can even prevent service delivery.

 Use of information

 We use your personal information for the purposes indicated.
-However, we can use it for other purposes with your prior consent or, in some situations provided for under the law, without your consent.
+However, we may use it for other purposes with your prior consent or, in some situations provided for by law, without your consent.

-We ensure that only authorized SAAQ personnel, agents and suppliers can access the personal information that is necessary for them to perform their duties or execute their mandates.
+We ensure that only authorized SAAQ personnel, agents and suppliers can access the personal information they need to perform their duties.
 We also implement policies, administrative guidelines, training and awareness activities for our authorized personnel to ensure that your personal information remains confidential.

 Communication

-We can share your personal information with third parties with your prior consent or, in some situations provided for under the law, without your consent.
-For example, your information is released to our authorized agents and to certain government departments or agencies.
+We may share your personal information with third parties with your prior consent or, in some situations provided for by law, without your consent.
+For example, your information is shared with our authorized agents and certain government departments or agencies.
 Personal information may also be disclosed as part of administrative or legal agreements, management mandates or on an ad hoc basis.

-For more information, view the Registre des communications de renseignements (in French only), which is an alphabetized index of the persons and agencies with whom we may share personal information, or who collect such information on our behalf.
+For more information, consult the Registre des communications de renseignements (PDF, 532.9 KB) (in French only), which is an alphabetized index of the people and agencies with whom we may share personal information, or who collect such information on our behalf.

-We keep your personal information for the time necessary to fulfil the purposes for which it was collected, in compliance with the retention schedule that we adopted and that was approved by Bibliothèque et Archives nationales du Québec.
-This retention schedule is necessary to allow us to meet certain legal and regulatory requirements, or to produce this information as evidence in the event that we are party to a claim or lawsuit.
+We retain your personal information for the time necessary to fulfill the purposes for which it was collected, in compliance with the retention schedule approved by Bibliothèque et Archives nationales du Québec.
+This retention schedule allows us to meet certain legal and regulatory requirements, or to produce this information as evidence in the event that we are party to a claim or lawsuit.

 Use of cookies